TanvirArefin/Neural-Network-for-Breast-Cancer-Classification/README.md

 ## The notebook includes:

--Data loading and preprocessing
+*Data loading and preprocessing
--Model definition and training
+*Model definition and training
--Performance evaluation
+*Performance evaluation
--Loss visualization
+*Loss visualization
--Model Architecture
+*Model Architecture

 ## The neural network consists of:
 1.Input layer: 30 neurons (one for each feature) 2.Hidden layer: 64 neurons with ReLU activation 3.Output layer: 2 neurons (for binary classification)

+## Results
-## Results: The model shows decreasing training and test loss over epochs, indicating successful learning.
+The model shows decreasing training and test loss over epochs, indicating successful learning.
 The balanced dataset helps prevent bias toward either class.

+## License
-## License: This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license, the same as the dataset.
+This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license, the same as the dataset.

 ## Acknowledgments
 University of California, Irvine for hosting the dataset